 DIGIC IV image processor and 14-bit analog to digital converter

-After the EOS 50D, the Canon 5D Mark II is the company’s second single-lens reflex camera to have the brand-new DIGIC 4 processor.
-This enables a variety of novel image processing functions, such as the adjustment of lens peripheral illumination, as well as the processing of up to 3.9 frames of data per second with 21 megapixels of resolution (or 82 megapixels a second).
-Additionally, it permits video capture, but we’ve been told that the actual encoding is handled by a separate processor.
+After the EOS 50D, the Canon 5D Mark II is the company’s second single-lens reflex camera with the brand-new DIGIC 4 processor.
+This enables various novel image processing functions, such as the adjustment of lens peripheral illumination and the processing of up to 3.9 frames of data per second with 21 megapixels of resolution (or 82 megapixels a second).
+It also permits video capture, but we’ve been told that a separate processor handles the encoding.

-In comparison to the first generation of the EOS 5D, Canon claims that the distance between the microlenses has been narrowed, while there is still some space between them (the EOS 50D has a design that is “gapless”).
-We have a hunch that the gap has been kept intentionally in order to facilitate a pattern shift around the frame’s four corners (which helps reduce fall-off on such large sensors).
+Compared to the first generation of the EOS 5D, Canon claims that the distance between the microlenses has been narrowed, while there is still some space between them (the EOS 50D has a ” gapless design”).
+However, we have a hunch that the gap has been kept intentionally to facilitate a pattern shift around the frame’s four corners (which helps reduce fall-off on such large sensors).

-The ‘calibrated range’ of the EOS 5D and the EOS-1Ds Mark III is 100 to 1600, and they both have an extension that goes all the way up to ISO 3200.
-In spite of having a lower pixel pitch, the Canon 5D Mark II extends the sensitivity envelope far further, delivering a calibrated range of 100 to 6400 with the extension of ISO 50 to ISO 25600.
+The ‘calibrated range’ of the EOS 5D and the EOS-1Ds Mark III is 100 to 1600, and they both have an extension that goes up to ISO 3200.
+Despite having a lower pixel pitch, the Canon 5D Mark II extends the sensitivity envelope far further, delivering a calibrated range of 100 to 6400 with the extension of ISO 50 to ISO 25600.
 It will be fascinating to see how it operates at the highest sensitivities because of this.
 [Case in point:]

 Auto ISO in all modes except manual